GUARD: A Safe Reinforcement Learning Benchmark: Introduction

 Secondly, the benchmark should be \textbf{unified}, overcoming discrepancies in experiment setups prevalent in the emerging safe RL literature.
 A unified platform ensures consistent evaluation of different algorithms in controlled environments, promoting reliable performance comparison.
 Lastly, the benchmark must be \textbf{extensible}, allowing researchers to integrate new algorithms and extend setups to address evolving challenges.
 Given the ongoing progress in safe RL, the benchmark should incorporate major existing works and adapt to advancements.
 By encompassing these pillars, the benchmark provides a solid foundation for addressing these open problems in safe RL research.

 In light of the above-mentioned pillars, this paper introduces GUARD, a \textbf{G}eneralized \textbf{U}nified S\textbf{A}fe \textbf{R}einforcement Learning \textbf{D}evelopment Benchmark.
-The code is available on Github\footnote{https://github.com/intelligent-control-lab/guard}.
 In particular, GUARD is developed based upon the Safety Gym \citep{safety_gym}, SafeRL-Kit \citep{zhang2022saferl} and SpinningUp \citep{SpinningUp2018}.
 Unlike existing benchmarks, GUARD pushes the boundary beyond the limit by significantly extending the algorithms in comparison , types of agents and tasks, and safety constraint specifications.
+The code is available on Github\footnote{https://github.com/intelligent-control-lab/guard}.
 The contributions of this paper are as follows: \begin{enumerate} \item \textbf{Generalized benchmark with a wide range of agents.} GUARD genuinely supports \textbf{11} different agents, covering the majority of real robot types.

-\item \textbf{Generalized benchmark with a wide range of tasks.} GUARD genuinely supports \textbf{7} different task specifications, which can be combined to represent most real robot tasks.
+\item \textbf{Generalized benchmark with a wide range of locomotion tasks.} GUARD comprehensively supports \textbf{7} distinct robot locomotion task specifications, which can be combined to represent a wide spectrum of real-world robot tasks that necessitate intricate locomotion for successful completion.

-\item \textbf{Generalized benchmark with a wide range of safety constraints.} GUARD genuinely supports \textbf{8} different safety constraint specifications.
-The included constraint options comprehensively cover the safety requirements that would encounter in real-world applications.
+\item \textbf{Generalized benchmark with a wide range of safety constraints.} GUARD genuinely supports \textbf{8} distinct safety constraint specifications.
+These included constraint options comprehensively cover the safety requirements encountered in real-world applications.